 The easiest way to get to Stromboli is from Milazzo.
 From its port, several ferries depart daily to the Aeolian Islands: Lípari, Vulcano, Salina, Stromboli, Filicudi, Alicudi and Panarea.

 Our time in Sicily was very limited so we had only booked one day to visit Stromboli.
-That’s why our idea was to take the first ferry and return the next day as soon as possible.
+That’s why our plan was to take the first ferry and return the next day as soon as possible.

 Top things TO DO IN STROMBOLI IN ONE DAY